drew-paterno/FoodNutritionCalculator/README.md

    calculating the average and total nutritional information of all the items in their "cart."

 How to Use
- - The FoodNutritionCalculator is fully executable within linux via Make.
+ - The FoodNutritionCalculator is fully executable within Linux via Make.
 Simply type "make" into the command line (while being within the project directory) to run the program.
- - As long as you are operating within the project directory using a Linux machine, the front end interface should launch shortly after the java files are compiled.
+ - As long as you are operating within the project directory using a Linux machine, the front end interface should launch shortly after the Java files are compiled, and JUnit
+   tests are run.
+ - Please note that these instructions assume that the user already has Make installed.
+ - To only run the front end (without the tests), the user can use the make target runFrontEnd (type "make runFrontEnd" in the command line).
  - Directions on how to use the interface are avaliable upon launch.